wiltonlazary/scala-java-time/docs/src/main/tut/index.md

 #### No timezones

-If you don't need to use timezones in your application you can just stop here.
-By default `UTC` will always be available but otherwise the library will work fine and produce the smallest possible js file
+If you don't need to use timezones in your application you should remember to use `UTC`.
+By default `UTC` will always be available but otherwise the library will work fine and produce the smallest possible js file.

+Example: `LocalDateTime.now(ZoneId.of("UTC"))`

 #### Time-zone data (JS) alternative I (All timezones)